XiaoouPan/conquer/README.md

 ## Description

 The `conquer` library performs fast and accurate convolution-type smoothed quantile regression ([Fernandes, Guerre and Horta, 2019](https://www.tandfonline.com/doi/full/10.1080/07350015.2019.1660177)) implemented via Barzilai-Borwein gradient descent ([Barzilai and Borwein, 1988](https://doi.org/10.1093/imanum/8.1.141)) with a Huber regression warm start.
-The package can also Construct confidence intervals for regression coefficients using multiplier bootstrap.
+The package can also construct confidence intervals for regression coefficients using multiplier bootstrap.

 ## Installation